GrahamsRepos/FacebookGroupMemberScraper/Readme.md

 `{"facebook_user": "YourFacebookEmail",
    "facebook_password": "YourFacebookPassword",
    "groupId": "thegroupid",
-   "outputFile": "Result.csv"
  }`
 * Add the Facebook login details for the account you want to use for the scraping in **./config/Config.json**
 * Add the group id of the group you want to scrape in the Config.json file
-* The output filename can also be set in the Config.json file
-* By default the output file is created in the ./Results folder
+* By default the output file is created in the ./Results folder and has the same name as the group
 * To run the application run **node app.js**

 Note:
-The first time you run the application it may ask for you to do two factor authentication.
-If this happens just enter the code and say save browser and re-run the app.
+* The first time you run the application it may ask for you to do two factor authentication.
+If this happens you have 20 seconds to enter the code and click next before the scraper resumes.
+* It seems that facebook only produces the first 10000 members and then stop the scrolling.